pedrodb87/pedrodb87/README.md

 - 👋 Hi, I’m @pedrodb87
-- 👀 I’m interested in Sports, video, photography,audio, tech an business.
+- 👀 I’m interested in Sports, video, photography,audio, DevOps and cybersecurity.
 - 🌱 IT
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me : pedrodb87@gmail.com